appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/apireference.md

 ![Image to be displayed](https://i.imgur.com/toQyZW6.png)

-`React SearchBox` offers a lightweight (~30KB: Minified + Gzipped) and performance focused searchbox UI component to query and display results from your ElasticSearch app (aka index) using declarative props.
+`React SearchBox` offers a lightweight (~30KB: Minified + Gzipped) and performance focused searchbox UI component to query and display results from your Elasticsearch app (aka index) using declarative props.
 It is an alternative to using the [DataSearch component](/docs/reactivesearch/v3/search/datasearch/) from ReactiveSearch.

 ### When to Use React SearchBox